YangCatalog/yang-validator-extractor/README.md

 The `sync.sh` script uses rsync to download all IETF RFCs and drafts to a temporary directory, and then extracts all found YANG modules using `xym`.
 Please *read and understand* the script before you run it.

 ## Building and Deploying Docker Image

-The `Dockerfile` contains a two-stage build with the first stage downloading and preparing the YANG modules, and the second stage installs the runtime requirements and the prepared modules in single image ready for deployment.

 The NSO configuration is setup to listen to port 8080 to avoid requiring root to run it, so remember to use portmapping when you start the container: